Beckett’s farm roundabout

-This page will describe you how to drive Beckett’s farm roundabout by applying two simple rules.
+This page will describe to you how to drive Beckett’s farm roundabout by applying two simple rules.

 The videos below show you two full driving lessons in Birmingham around Beckett’s farm.
 The third video shows Lucy applying what she has learnt on similar roundabouts in other areas she didn’t know to prove these methods work.